-Last weekend, we had the pleasure of attending a slide show by the present day standard bearer, Chris Sharma.
+Last weekend, we had the pleasure of attending a slide show by the present-day standard-bearer, Chris Sharma.
 He has pushed the realm of possibility into 5.15 and shows no sign of slowing.
-He made a trip back to the Bay Area to hold a fundraiser for Castle Rock State Park, a destination I’ve written about a couple times here on ClimbingHouse lately.
+He made a trip back to the Bay Area to hold a fundraiser for Castle Rock State Park, a destination I’ve written about a couple of times here on ClimbingHouse lately.

 It’s a matter of opinion who the best rock climber is right now.
-I think strong arguments could be made for Alex Honnold, Adam Ondra, Tommy Caldwell, Daniel Woods and Chris Sharma.
-Each have accomplishments the others don’t match across the variety of disciplines the sport offers.
+I think strong arguments could be made for Alex Honnold, Adam Ondra, Tommy Caldwell, Daniel Woods, and Chris Sharma.
+Each has accomplishments the others don’t match across the variety of disciplines the sport offers.

 The price for success was failure.

 “I fail 99% of the time.”
 We all laughed but recognized the statement as honest and true.
-In Chris Sharma’s world of super-high end sport climbing, the impossible is not death defying risk, tenuous snow fields and ice-blasted summits.
+In Chris Sharma’s world of super-high-end sport climbing, the impossible is not death-defying risk, tenuous snowfields, and ice-blasted summits.
 It is most often 100 consistent feet of individual moves so hard that I couldn’t do one, much less link ten feet.
-He fails and fails and fails and fails, and then one day conditions are perfect, the moves are infused into very being, the rock is an extension of his body, and he succeeds.
+He fails and fails and fails and fails, and then, one day, conditions are perfect, the moves are infused into every being, the rock is an extension of his body, and he succeeds.
 And the impossible has become possible.
 He is the first, and often throughout his career the only, person who has ever lived who could do what he just did.

 After weeks attached to the face of El Capitan, Warren Harding pulled his exhausted frame onto the summit, ignoring the rescue rope a team had lowered from the top.
 Having just been beaten to the punch by Royal Robbins and company on Half Dome, Harding was not about to accept such nonsense on The Nose.
 Even to Valley regulars, El Cap was outside their perception of possibility.
 Since a technical rescue was obviously out of the question, Harding and his teams went at the route in painstaking fashion, establishing numerous camps and fixing thousands of feet of ropes.
 The first camp was only 300 feet above the base.
 As Salathé was still the only manufacturer of hard steel pitons, the team only had the soft iron variety available – not nearly as durable and safe.
 They pendulumed to the 400-foot Stoveleg cracks where the 2-inch wide features would only take the largest of their pitons, of which they had a total of four.
 They made these pitons from the legs of a discarded gas stove excavated from the Berkeley dump.
 As with Salathé’s ascent of Lost Arrow, descending to clean the lower pitons before advancing further was required.
 After sevens days, they descended 1000 feet of their fixed rope to refuel and restock.
 Later, Harding and a new team started off again, now using their fixed ropes to quickly establish at their high point.
 After 11 days, they were within shouting distance of the top.
 On the final lead, Harding hand-drilled 26 bolts (with the “rescue” rope dangling needlessly within an arm’s length).